ravens-wing/Windows-11-Powershell-Update/README.md

 # Windows 11 Update - Powershell

-## This Microsoft Powershell script has one goal - to update Windows 11 OS, Microsoft Store Apps, and winget registered Apps.
-Even when the automatic Windows Update through the GUI fails.
+## This Microsoft Powershell script has one goal - to easily update Windows 11 OS.
+This includes the OS, installed Microsoft Store Apps, and installed winget registered Apps.
+This script should work even when the automatic Windows Update through the GUI fails.

 ### All risks associated with this script are on you for running it.
 See the "What this script does" section for details.